finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 ## Intersection with Open Source Consumption

 There are several banking compliance policies that intersect with the use of software generally within an organization, which apply equally to open source software:

+### Sarbanes-Oxley Act (SOX)
+The Sarbanes–Oxley Act of 2002 is a United States federal law that mandates certain practices in financial record keeping and reporting for corporations.
+It codified the system of "Internal Controls over Financial Reporting" that requires publicly-traded corporations to define operational risk and control activities, notably IT General Controls, that includes the Software Development Lifecycle.

+While not all financial institutions are public companies, the concept of IT controls has been incorporated into FDIC examinations and auditing requirements for internal and external auditors.

+### Bank Secrecy Act of 1970
+The Bank Secrecy Act of 1970 (BSA), also known as the Currency and Foreign Transactions Reporting Act, is a U.S. law requiring financial institutions in the United States to assist U.S. government agencies in detecting and preventing money laundering.The BSA is sometimes referred to as an anti-money laundering law (AML) or jointly as BSA/AML.

+A significant software industry has developed around providing software to analyze transactions in an attempt to identify transactions or patterns of transactions that may indicate AML.
+This implies that open source software in certain uses may have to comply with collecting transaction information, as well as potentially developing new open source software solutions that may support BSA reporting.

 ### Intellectual Property and Licensing Policies